wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/service-bus/cloud-services-dotnet-hybrid-app-using-service-bus-relay.md

 reside behind at least one firewall and a network address translation (NAT) layer.

-The following is a screen shot of the start page of the completed web application.
+The following is a screen shot of the start page of the completed web site.

 ![][1]